rodneyknaap/ZX81-CPLD-V1/README.md

 After receiving the PCB I will work on assembly and testing.

-I will document the assembly and programming process here in more detail so it could possibly be repeated by enthusiasts who are able to do this type of PCB assembly/programming work with the information I am providing here.
+I will document the assembly and programming process here in more detail so it could possibly be repeated by enthusiasts who are able to do this type of PCB assembly/programming work using the information I am providing here.

 Kind regards,